Nicki Minaj Welcomes Her First Child

 If you hear the sound of Barbz' all over the world screaming in unison, it's because today is an especially special day — Nicki Minaj has given birth to her first child.

-A source close to the rapper shared with People that Baby Minaj was born on September 30 at a Los Angeles hospital, just months after Minaj broke the internet with an on-brand pregnancy announcement.
-Clad in colorful wigs and couture fashions, the musician excitedly dropped shots from her maternity photo shoot on her Instagram account, stunning her fans and friends.
+A source close to the rapper shared with People that Baby Minaj was born on 30th September at a Los Angeles hospital, just months after Minaj broke the internet with an on-brand pregnancy announcement.
+Clad in colourful wigs and couture fashions, the musician excitedly dropped shots from her maternity photo shoot on her Instagram account, stunning her fans and friends.

 Advertisement